MFA: Push authentication

 To receive push notifications when authenticating, end users must register an Android or iOS device with AM.
 The registered device can then be used as an additional factor when authenticating to AM.
 AM can send the device a push notification, which can be accepted by the ForgeRock Authenticator app.
 In the app, the user can allow or deny the request that generated the push notification and return the response to AM.

 AM prompts the user to register a mobile device if they have not done so already.
-Registering a device associates metadata about the device essential for enabling push notifications with the user’s profile in the identity store.

 AM sends the push message to the registered device.

 AM delivers the message through the configured push notification service.

 Depending on the registered device, AM uses either Apple Push Notification Services (APNS) or Google Cloud Messaging (GCM) to deliver the message.

 AM begins to poll the CTS for an accepted response from the registered device.

 The user responds to the notification through the ForgeRock Authenticator app on the device, for example, approving or rejecting the notification.

 The app responds to the push notification message with the user’s choice.

 AM verifies the message is from the correct registered device and has not been tampered with, and marks the pending record as accepted if valid.